UPPMAX/programming_formalisms/docs/sessions/tdd/README.md

   assert file_exists("statistics_results.txt")
 ```

-Apply TDD to develop this code.
+Apply TDD to develop this function (as long as time permits).

 ## 6. Conclusion